cosimoiaia/vibe-RAG/readme.md

-### Vibe-RAG
+# Vibe-RAG

-**Vibe-RAG** is a Retrieval-Augmented Generation (RAG) application built using LangChain, Pinecone for the vector database, Streamlit for the user interface, and Groq for the Language Model API.
-This application allows users to upload PDF documents, ask questions, and receive answers based on the content of the uploaded documents.
-The app also provides the sources used to generate the answers.
+A powerful Retrieval-Augmented Generation (RAG) application that enables users to interact with their PDF documents through natural language queries.
+Built with modern AI technologies and a user-friendly interface.

+## Overview

+Vibe-RAG combines the power of large language models with efficient document retrieval to provide accurate, context-aware answers to questions about your PDF documents.
+The application features a clean, intuitive interface and provides source attribution for all generated answers.

-#### Features
+### Key Features
-- **Drag-and-Drop PDF Upload:** Easily upload PDF documents to the application.
+- 📄 **Drag-and-Drop PDF Upload:** Seamlessly upload and process PDF documents
-- **Chat Interface:** Ask questions and receive answers based on the uploaded documents.
+- 💬 **Interactive Chat Interface:** Ask questions and receive context-aware answers
-- **Source Attribution:** View the sources used to generate the answers.
+- 🔍 **Source Attribution:** View the specific document sections used to generate answers
+- 🚀 **Fast Response Times:** Powered by Groq's high-performance LLM API
+- 🔒 **Secure Document Processing:** Your documents are processed securely and stored in Pinecone's vector database

+## Technology Stack

+- **Frontend:** Streamlit
+- **Vector Database:** Pinecone
+- **Language Model:** Groq
+- **Document Processing:** LangChain
+- **PDF Processing:** PyPDF2

-#### Prerequisites
+## Prerequisites

 - Python 3.7 or higher
-- API keys for Pinecone and Groq
+- API keys for:
+  - Pinecone
+  - Groq

-#### Installation
+## Installation

-1. **Clone the Repository (Optional):**
+1. **Clone the Repository:**
-   If you have the files locally, you can skip this step.
-Otherwise, clone the repository:
    ```bash
    git clone https://github.com/cosimoiaia/vibe-rag.git
    cd vibe-rag
    ```

-2. **Create a `.env` File:**
-   Save the following content in a file named `.env`:
+2. **Set Up Environment Variables:**
+   Create a `.env` file in the project root with the following content:
    ```
    PINECONE_API_KEY=your-pinecone-api-key
    PINECONE_ENVIRONMENT=your-pinecone-env